adalbertogc1/decarbonization-roadmap/README.md

 The blue area is the sum of the two uncertainties, which allows the user to understand how comfortable they are with their current uncertainty.

 ![Decarbonization Roadmap](docs/predicted_emissions.png)
+_"All models are wrong, but some are useful"   -George E.P.
+Box_

 ## Inputs 📊